XenoAmess/EXsimple/README.md

 # Acceleration solution
 A acceleration solution of this project is hold on: [SpeedyExsimple](https://github.com/XenoAmess/SpeedyExsimple).

-Which is used on dailypaste.com
+Which is used on current version of dailypaste.com